-- 2.2 The Principal has overall executive responsibility (as Financial Accounting Officer) for the Academy's activities,including those of a financial nature.
-Much of the financial responsibility has been delegated to the School Business Manager but the Principal still retains responsibility for: - Approving new staff appointments with in the authorised establishment, except for any - senior staff posts which the Directors have agreed should be approved by them Authorising contracts up to £25,000 in conjunction with the School Business Manager (note all contracts over £25,000 to be approved by the Directors) signing cheques up to the limit of £25,000 (panel of 2 from 3 signatories - Principal, - Headteacher and the School Business Manager).
+2.2 The Principal has overall executive responsibility (as Financial Accounting Officer) for the Academy's activities, including those of a financial nature.
+Much of the financial responsibility has been delegated to the School Business Manager but the Principal still retains responsibility for:

+Approving new staff appointments with in the authorised establishment, except for any signing cheques up to the limit of £25,000 (panel of 2 from 3 signatories Principal, - Senior Assistant Principal and the School Business Manager).